 The Fire/Rescue boat carries pumps and hoses needed for fire operations on any of the 36 islands of the Les Cheneaux area.
 It is also used to perform patient rescue and transport when assisting the Ambulance Corps with island calls.
 It is equipped with state-of-the-art radar and GPS navigational systems.

 The CTVFD also performs joint rescue operations with the Clark Twp Volunteer Ambulance Corps (CTVAC) during winter months using the snowmobile and rescue sled.
 We are also equipped to perform ice rescues using various flotation suits and devices.

 We also have, thanks to Aid to Firefighters Grant funds, an air refilling station.
 We are now able to refill our air packs at the fire hall.
 This system was also used to assist the MSP Dive Team in a recovery effort during the fall of 2010.
 This system enabled them to double the amount of underwater operational time each day.

 We also purchased two Ice Commander Rescue Suits.
 These will be very beneficial in ice rescues.
 Four Scott air packs were also purchased and these are much lighter in weight and have a larger air capacity.
 Also, in March 2014, four life vest were purchased for the Rescue Crews safety on our waters.

 The Department also received a 4-wheeler and trailer from Homeland Security.
 Each County received one of these and our Township was chosen to get it for Mackinac County.
 It is very versatile, can hold 4 passengers and can use either tires or a track system.

 The Clark Township Volunteer Fire Department is looking for new members to join us.
 This is a very rewarding activity and a great service to the community.
-If you are interested in becoming a member, please contact Fire Chief Chet Kasper Jr., Assistant Chief Clark O’Brien, or Assistant Chief Stan Kasper.
+If you are interested in becoming a member, please contact Fire Chief Steve Honnila or stop by the Township Offices for an application.